Harshit0143/GPS-Data-analysis-/problem2.md

 # Part 1
+### Assumptions
-* I have considered the distance travelled by the person as the `Great Circle Distance` which used the `Haversines` formula and assumes the `Earth` to be a perfectt sphere.
+* The distance travelled by the person is the `Great Circle Distance` which uses the `Haversines` formula and assumes the `Earth` to be a perfectt sphere.
-* The change in `altitude` has not been considered in calculation of `distances`
+* The change in `altitude` does not affect the calculation of `distances` significantly.
 * When the `trajector_id` changes, I have not started counting the distance separately, but continued. i.e. the distance between `last point` of trip $i$ and `first point` of trip $(i+1)$ has been added, effectiely, makind `trajectory_id` immmaterial in this purpose.
+* For an individual the distance travelled is the displacement summed up onver all consecutive pairs (maintaining `chronilogical` order)
+* Successive time intervals are so small that we `approximate` the displacement` as the `distance`

+# Implemetation Details
 * For the implemetatoin, `multiprocesing` has been used.
 Using a `Pool()`, the processes of computing distance have been `started` simultaneously for each individual
-* For an individual the distance travelled is the displacement summed up onver all consecutive pairs (maintaining `chronilogical` order)
-* Successive time intervals are so small that we `approximate` the displacement` as the `distance`
+* It takes `1` on the local machine to return the distances

 # Part 2
 * I decided to look at the variation of `crouding density` in $Bejing$ $City$  as a a function of time.
 I grouped that data (ignoring the `date`) into